spectrochempy/spectrochempy/docs/gettingstarted/install/install_docker.rst

 ***************************

 Docker is an open platform for shipping, and running applications.
-It allows to run
-|scpy| in an unified environment whatever the host platform is,
-avoiding all potential installation problems as the images created have been tested before being shipped.
+It allows to run `SpectroChemPy` in an unified environment whatever the host platform is, avoiding all potential installation problems as the images created have been tested before being shipped.